-The below are various scholarship and stipend opportunities that are available for social work students to consider.
+The below are various stipend opportunities that are available for social work students to consider.

 Texas Department of Family and Protective Services